Arif547/Mini-Event-Scheduler/README.md

   * 🏠 Personal
   * 📁 Other
 * Beautiful responsive UI with Tailwind CSS
-* TypeScript used on both frontend and backend
+* JavaScript is used on both the frontend and backend
 * RESTful API endpoints
 * In-memory data storage (no database needed)
 * Environment variable configuration